cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

    - `Total Creators` equals the number of active (non-archived) users.
    - `Signed Contracts` reflects signed contracts among active users only.
    - `Pending Reviews` excludes archived users.

+## User Portal UI Fix (2025-08-10)

+- Forced a dark translucent background on `profile-card`, `project-card`, and `payment-card` in `user-portal.html` so profile details are always legible regardless of any inherited light background.
+- Validate by logging in and confirming the Profile card shows user details with sufficient contrast.